albinalemus/albinalemus/README.md

 - 👋 Hi, I’m @albinalemus
-- 👀 I'm an SDET.
+- 👀 I'm an SDET, and looking to collaborate.
-- 💞️ Looking to collaborate!
 - 📫 Reach me: contact@albinalemus.com

 <!---